open-accelerators/mercury/demo/README.md

 # Demo Overview

+This is a reference implementation of the BIAN service domains in the scope of Project Mercury's disaster relief demo scenario.
+The primary use case is a new product offering activation in the Customer Profile.

+# Scenario Brief Description

 The customer goes through the necessary basic identification, authentication, and authorization checks.
 They are already flagged as a disaster victim and this detail is used in the contact routing decision.
 An assisted servicing session is initiated and the contact routed to a CSR trained in disaster relief.
 The Customer Service Representative (CSR) gets the details of their active case as background.